Seirdy/seirdy.one/content/posts/website-best-practices.md

 <figure itemscope itemtype="https://schema.org/Quotation">
 <blockquote itemprop="text">
 <p>Sometimes doing this can have an unintended effect of nuking the semantics of the elements, as conveyed to screen reading software, in the <a href="https://www.tpgi.com/the-browser-accessibility-tree/">browser accessibility tree</a>.
-Screen readers and other assistive tech, in general, do not have direct access to the HTML DOM, they are provided access to a subset of information in the HTML DOM via <a href="https://www.w3.org/TR/wai-aria-1.1/#dfn-accessibility-api">Accessibility APIs</a>.
+Screen readers and other assistive tech, in general, do not have direct access to the HTML DOM, they are provided access to a subset of information in the HTML DOM via <a href="https://www.w3.org/TR/wai-aria-1.1/#dfn-accessibility-api">Accessi&shy;bility APIs</a>.
 Sometimes what an element represents in the HTML DOM is not how it is represented in the accessibility tree.</p>
-<p>If what is represented in the accessibility tree does not represent the developer’s intended UI, it’s either (wittingly/unwittingly) the <strong>fault of the developer or the browser</strong>.
+<p>If what is represented in the accessibility tree does not represent the devel&shy;oper’s intended UI, it’s either (wittingly / unwittingly) the <strong>fault of the developer or the browser</strong>.
 But what we can be sure of, in these cases, is that it is <strong>not the fault of the screen reader</strong>.</p>
 </blockquote>
 {{< quotecaption partOfType="BlogPosting" >}}
 {{<indieweb-person first-name="Steve" last-name="Faulkner" url="https://twitter.com/stevefaulkner" itemprop="author" org="TPGi" org-url="https://www.tpgi.com/" >}},